Norwae/oriana/README.md

 The above fragement likewise queries for the first unicorn, but if none is found, instead inserts a default value before returning it.
 This is executed transactionally, and any failures encountered within the block will cause a delay and retry with a given schedule.

+### Flows and Streams, oh my!

+Oriana integrates the database in all levels of Akka streams.
+Thus, it becomes easy, even natual to think of the database as a `Source` or as a `Sink` for some stream of data.
+Particularly in bulk import / export scenarios, this leads to very natural handling of data acquisition, transformation and storage.
+The build-in backpressure of akka streams allows to easily handle large datasets without danger of overloading your application or database.